Sinbiose-Reefs/ReefSYN_data/README.md

 -   Data were checked by two data managers (A.L.
 Luza, C. Cordeiro) and questions were sent to data holders whenever necessary.
 The data holders are listed in Author contributions’ section.
-Overal, main inconsistencies found in the datasets were about 1) region names; 2) locality names; 3) site names; 4) different IDs of unique sampling events; 5) format of sampling data, month and year; 6) lack of geographical information; 7) incorrect writing of species names; 8) the identity of the most basic sampling unit (e.g., one video plot, photoquadrat) was not readily available.
+Overall, main inconsistencies found in the datasets (and solved by contacting the data holders) were about 1) region names; 2) locality names; 3) site names; 4) different IDs of unique sampling events; 5) format of sampling data, month and year; 6) lack of geographical information; 7) incorrect writing of species names; 8) the identity of the most basic sampling unit (e.g., one video plot, photoquadrat) was not readily available.

 -   Data holders shared Microsoft Excel spreadsheets (“.csv”, “.xlsx”), often containing data in a wide format.
 Most data were transformed